onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 - here are the observables and invariants that should remain stable
 - here is how good tension is stored and moved
 - here is what counts as bad tension and collapse
-- here are experiments that can tell the difference
+- here are experiments and questions that can tell the difference

-The 131 S problems in this folder are the first large-scale stress test:
+The 131 S problems in this folder are the first large scale stress test:

-- Each file takes a famous problem.
+- Each file takes a famous or high stakes problem.
 - It rewrites that problem in tension language at the effective layer.
 - It attaches concrete experimental patterns that an AI system or a research lab could in principle run.
 - The pack does not contain final answers.
 It contains tension blueprints that only become interesting when a human or an AI with imagination pushes them against real systems.

+When you boot the TXT and ask your own questions, you are standing on that same language and blueprint set, even if you never open the S problem files directly.

 ---

+<a id="what-is-the-singularity-demo"></a>

 ## What is the Singularity demo?

 The Singularity demo is a public, open specification artifact inside the TU program.

-- It takes 131 S-class problems across many fields.
+- It takes 131 S class problems across many fields.
 - It forces all of them to be written using a single set of charters and encoding rules.
 - It refuses to add ad hoc definitions per question.

 You can treat this folder as the event horizon view.
-You see the effective layer objects and the constraints, not the internal engine.
+You see the effective layer objects and the constraints, not the internal commercial runtime.

-The production grade TU AI system and the WFGY 3.0 commercial runtime live elsewhere.
+The production grade TU AI system and the WFGY 3.0 runtime live elsewhere.
-This folder is the spec and the contract that those systems must obey.
+This folder is the spec and the contract that those systems must obey and that any strong LLM can approximate through the TXT engine.

+From a user perspective you can think:

+- WFGY 1.x and 2.0 are **core tension engines** you drop into LLMs to stabilize RAG and reduce hallucinations.
+- WFGY 3.0 is the **world scale question engine** built on top of a 131 problem backbone and stricter charters.

 ---

+<a id="why-this-is-only-a-demo"></a>

 ## Why is this only a demo?

 Tension Universe is designed as a full AI system.

-- It has its own notion of state spaces, observables, invariants, and tension fields.
+- It has its own notion of state spaces, observables, invariants and tension fields.
-- It is meant to drive agents, training signals, and evaluation pipelines.
+- It is meant to drive agents, training signals and evaluation pipelines.

 This repository does not expose that whole machinery.
 That is intentional.

 This demo focuses on a single question.

-> If we lock ourselves to one tension language, can we still write down 131 hard problems without breaking our own rules?
+> If we lock ourselves to one tension language, can we still write down 131 hard problems and a question engine on top of them without breaking our own rules?

-So this is a demo of encoding discipline.
-It is not a claim of solving anything.
+So this is a demo of encoding discipline and question structuring.
+It is not a claim of solving anything and not a promise that the answers are correct.

 ---

+<a id="repository-layout"></a>

 ## Repository layout